 The painting on ground gesso (traditional whiting gesso) board with a textured reticulated paint applied to the surface and when the paint forms dry, I complete the composition with an oil emulsion of color!
 My current 3-D designs are ready-mades’, assembled found objects composed to project and convey a metaphor or multiple metaphors’ within a particular theme?

-The discovery and development of my Vere’ / Eglomise’ w Reflective Elements style has more than a decade of experience.
-Creating two dimensional objects of art with plate glass mirror has satisfied a strong desire for my artistic expression, discovery of the never before realized object, new unique ideas for art and design!
+The discovery and development of the Vere’ / Eglomise’ w Reflective Elements technique had more than a decade of experience.
+Creating two dimensional objects of art with plate glass mirror has satisfied a strong desire for my artistic expression, discovery of the never before realized object with reflective areas, creating unique ideas for art and design!
 Gleaning techniques from experience in furniture restoration, decorative painting, hot glass techniques gleaned from the Pilchuck Glass School and while attending UAB completing an art studio degree a 30 + year effort as a working artist.
 This time has given way to a degree the self confidence to continue until for some unforeseen reason, I must leave the studio?
-I consider most of my recent work an abstract narrative style although, some might reflect on this idea in a different light?
+I consider most of my recent work an abstract narrative style although, some might “reflect “on this idea in a different light?